-To meet the obligation to 'respect', governments should take appropriate legislative and policy measures to prohibit the allocation of ODA to the development of new institutions or institutional models of care, consistent with CRPD General Comment No.5, and ensure this is adhered to by all entities and agencies of the state contributing to ODA.
-ODA projects and grants should be preceded by child rights impact assessments and consider both positive and negative child rights impacts.
-States parties should prohibit orphanage volunteering within the context of all state sanctioned or funded volunteering programs and government agency-led or facilitated overseas community engagement initiatives.
+To meet the obligation to 'respect', governments should take appropriate legislative and policy measures to explicitly prohibit the allocation of ODA to the development of new institutions, places of confinement or institutional models of care, consistent with CRPD General Comment No.5, and ensure this is consistently adhered to by all entities and agencies of the state contributing to ODA.
+12 ODA projects and grants should be preceded by child rights impact assessments and consider both positive and negative child rights impacts.
+States parties should prohibit orphanage tourism and volunteering within the context of all state sanctioned or funded volunteering programs or in the context of government agency-led or facilitated overseas community engagement initiatives.